Howard Patrick Gleason: Early life

 Gleason was born in Johnstown, New York on August 31, 1893.
 He attended school there and played baseball while in high school.
 His family moved to Oakland in 1909.

 Early adulthood

 According to some sources, Gleason played semi-pro baseball until 1917.
 He enlisted in the Navy that year and served in several locations, including aboard the and (ID 2168).
 He left service in 1920.
 He completed service as a Chief Boatswain’s Mate.

+Gleason reportedly played professional baseball with the Pittsburgh Pirates and St. Louis Browns from 1920 through 1922; however, Baseball Reference does not list him on either team during those seasons.

+(A Billy Gleason, with different birth and death dates and places, appeared with the Pirates in 1916–1917 and the Browns in 1921.)

-Gleason played professional baseball with the Pittsburg Pirates and St. Louis Browns from 1920 through 1922.
-Another newspaper article said he had played with “several minor league teams, and in 1923, an injured knee put him on the shelf for all time."
+Another newspaper article said Jack Gleason had played with "several minor league teams, and in 1923, an injured knee put him on the shelf for all time."

 In late 1922, he returned to Oakland and found a position with the Oakland Tribune.
 He later became the manager of the Circulation Department for the paper.
 He married Anne Ziehn in 1928.
 In 1936, he resigned and became a deputy sheriff in Alameda County.

 Throughout the 1930s he was prominent in veterans’ organizations and Republican Party activities.